ovh/docs/pages/platform/kubernetes-k8s/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.en-ie.md

 ![Create an NFS partition](images/create-nfs-partition.png){.thumbnail}

-Once the partition is created, we needs to allow our Kubernetes nodes to access our newly created partition.
+Once the partition is created, we need to allow our Kubernetes nodes to access our newly created partition.

 Get our Kubernetes nodes IP:
 ```bash